 Transportation Coordinators

-A transportation coordinator manages the vehicles, drivers, and movement logistics that keep a film production mobile.
-In Peru, this requires expertise in local driving conditions and road networks, coordinating fleet operations across diverse terrain, and ensuring that cast and crew reach locations from Lima urban sets to remote Peruvian countryside locations on time and safely.
+A transport coordinator manages the cars, drivers, and logistics that keep a film production mobile.
+In Peru, this calls for local know-how.
+The coordinator reads driving conditions and road networks, then runs fleet operations across rough terrain.
+Their job is to get cast and crew to each set on time and safely, from Lima city shoots to remote Peruvian countryside.

-Through NeedAFixer, we connect you with Peruvian transportation coordinators who understand the specific demands of film production logistics in Peru.
-Our network includes professionals experienced in managing fleet operations for features, series, and commercial shoots across Lima, Cusco, Arequipa, Trujillo, and Iquitos.
+Through NeedAFixer, we connect you with Peruvian transport coordinators who grasp the demands of film logistics in Peru.
+Our network holds skilled pros who run fleet operations for features, series, and commercials.
+They work across Lima, Cusco, Arequipa, Trujillo, and Iquitos.

 ACT 01